Changhong Zhao, Assistant Professor

 topology and power flow (OTPF) problem in power distribution networks, which

-jointly optimizes the on/off status of switches on power lines and the
+jointly optimizes the on/off status of power lines and the generations, loads,

-generations, loads, and power flows, for more reliable, economical, and
+and power flows, for more reliable, economical, and sustainable operation.

 -